Mbutler1991/Koh-iNoor/README.md

 This project was made in HTML and CSS to showcase the history and the wherabouts of the koh-i-noor diamond.
 The target audience of this website is an educational or general interest audience.

+This website is aimed at students studying History looking to broaden their knowledge or history lovers typically above 45 who are curious about artifacts.
+Also suited to diamond lovers and history buffs of all ages.

+This website can be used in an educational setting as the information although non exhaustive, accurately portrays the whereabouts of the Koh-i-Noor from before its first recorded sighting up to its current whereabouts.

+## User Stories

+- As a student, I can research and access information regarding the Koh-i-Noor diamond, so that I can reference it in my research and can use the contact us page to suggest changes and learn more.
+- As a historian, I can view the timeline of the Koh-i-Noor so that I can refine my own knowledge.
+- As a  hobbyist, I can navigate the pages easily so that I can find the information I want without too much time.

 ## Wireframe

 Wireframe was created with Balsamiq and some changes have been made since this stage